mapbender/mapbender/docs/gitarchive/gitarchive.md

 #### Rationale

-Separating the quite ControlButton concept from misc other Button class use cases removes headaches in developing QoL / design advancements in its intended, central function of controlling other elements.
+Separating the quite ControlButton concept from misc other Button class use cases removes headaches in developing QoL/design advancements in its intended, central function of controlling other elements.
 E.g. after this separation it will be much easier to:

 - actually require a target Element and check for its presence (previously not required because it might just have been a link)
-- automatically provide appropriate default label / tooltip depending on target element, and resolve related translation issues
+- automatically provide appropriate default label/tooltip depending on target element, and resolve related translation issues
 - automatically suppress button markup if its target is missing (e.g. after Element grants filtering)
-- automatically suppress of button markup it its target is generally uncontrollable / not currently controllable by a button (e.g. if the target is placed in a sidepane)
+- automatically suppress of button markup it its target is generally uncontrollable/not currently controllable by a button (e.g. if the target is placed in a sidepane)
 - automatically reform toolbar contents into compact menus in certain ongoing frontend templating concepts

 ### [1291](https://github.com/mapbender/mapbender/pull/1291)